kristopherjohnson/cxxforth/cxxforth.cpp.md

 One of my goals is to make cxxforth useful for writing simple shell-like scripts and utilities, and so being able to read and write files and execute Forth scripts are necessities.
-So I am providing a subset of the [File-Access and File-Access extension wordsets][dpansFileAccess] from the ANS Forth draft standard.
+So I am providing a subset of the [File-Access and File-Access extension wordsets][dpansFileAccess] from the standards.

 [dpansFileAccess]: http://forth.sourceforge.net/std/dpans/dpans11.htm "File Access words"